Ficool

 Tension simmered between the opposing teachers as the students watched, amused by this rivalry.

-The sugar-rush Kitsuné's tails curl as she flushes red.
+The sugar-rush Kitsuné's face flushes red as her tails curl.
 "What?
 Are you talking about the cheese incident?
 That's inappropriate for the matter."

-He plants a hand on his face, sighing: "No, your morality, idiot."
+He plants a palm on his face: "No, your morality, idiot."

 Chiro stares star-gated.
 "OHHH."